matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 Matrix.

 - Updating call member events after the user disconnected.
-- Sending scheduled messages (send at a specific time)
+- Sending scheduled messages (send at a specific time).
-- Creating self destructing events (By sending a delayed redact)
+- Creating self-destructing events (by sending a delayed redact).

-Currently there is no mechanism for a client to reliably that an event is still valid.
+Currently there is no mechanism for a client to reliably determine that an event is still valid.
 The only way to update an event is to post a new one.
-In some situations the client just loses connection or fails to sent the expired version of the event.
-This proposal also includes a expiration/timeout system so that those scenarios are also covered.
+In some situations the client just loses connection or fails to send the expired version of the event.
+This proposal also includes an expiration/timeout system so that those scenarios are also covered.

-We want to send an event in advance to the homeserver but let the homeserver decide the time when its actually added to the DAG.
+We want to send an event to the homeserver in advance, but let the homeserver decide the time when its actually added to the DAG.
-The condition for actually sending the delayed event would could be a timeout or a external trigger via a synapse endpoint.
+The condition for actually sending the delayed event could be a timeout or a external trigger via an unauthenticated Synapse endpoint.

 ## Proposal

-To make this as generic as possible, the proposed solution is to allow sending multiple presigned events and delegate the control of when to actually send these events to an external services.
-This allows to a very flexible way to mark events as expired, since the sender can choose what event will be sent once expired.
+To make this as generic as possible, the proposed solution is to allow sending multiple presigned events and delegate the control of when to actually send these events to an external service.
+This allows a very flexible way to mark events as expired, since the sender can choose what event will be sent once expired.

 We call those delayed events `Futures`.